FIX: VPN blocked by Webroot [8 Easy Solutions]

 Conclusively any of the aforementioned solutions should be able to fix VPN blocked by Webroot problems.
 So, ensure you try out any of the workarounds in order to fix the VPN problem.

-However, we do appreciate if you share your experience with us.
-Let us know in the comment section below.
+We do appreciate it if you share your experience with us.
+Let us know how it worked in the comments section below.